eipiequals-1/Pathfinding-Visualization/README.md

 - Dijkstra Search
 - Breadth First Search

-The algorithms are unoptimized and are not very efficient, but they are still fun to visualize.
+The algorithms do not use Priority Queues or Queues, but they are still fun to visualize.

 Diagonals are working in A* and Dijkstra but not implemented in BFS.
+For the "show values" feature to work, manually change the cell size to something >= 40.

+- Future changes include DFS, maze generation algorithms, and resizing features